florianpircher/Keyboard-Selection-Travel/README.md

 All other points are evaluated with respect to this center.
 Closer points are brighter; points further aways are drawn darker.

-As you can see, points on the same x-axis as the selected point are particularly bright.
+As you can see, points on the same hight as the selected point are particularly bright.
 Still, the brightness tapers off into the distance, giving closer points with a bit more deviation from the main axis a chance.

 Such a distance function can never be perfect, and I will happily engage in proposals for better distance functions.